xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/vendor_payouts_and_tracking_the_flow_of_money_to_and_from_the_vendors.md

 To edit a transaction, the administrator must click within the field that needs to be edited, make the changes they require, and save these changes using the **Save changes** button.
 Updating the contents of the Income and Expense fields will cause the money amounts on the administrator and vendor accounts to be re-calculated.

 Note that the administrator cannot delete previously created transactions.
 The recommended method of correcting transactions created in error is by creating corrective transactions.

+_The contents of this section below this line is currently a draft.
+Material may not yet be complete, information may presently be omitted, and certain parts of the content may be subject to radical, rapid alteration._

 ## Handling payout requests